abusoww/dotfiles/README.md

         Download the Gruvbox theme ZIP file → Right-click → Extract All…

       4. **Copy the `gruvbox` folder**
-        - Find the extracted gruvbox folder and copy it to:
+        Find the extracted gruvbox folder and copy it to:
         ```C:\Windows\Resources\Themes\```

       5. **Apply the theme**
-        - Open **Settings** on your PC.
-        - Go to **Personalization > Themes**.
+        Go to Settings > Personalization > Themes, select your Gruvboxtheme, and apply!
-        - Choose your Gruvbox theme and apply it.

     ---